RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 ## **Constraints:**
 - **Lighting Timing**

 	During a plant's photosynthesis process, they require between 12 and 16 hours a day of full spectrum light.
 On an average day, a plant inside of the greenhouse will only receive around 10 hours per day.
-[1] To combat this, the light must be able to shine for a minimum of 2 hours per day.
+[1] To combat this, the lights must be able to shine for a minimum of 2 hours per day.
 - **Light Intensity**

 	Most plants need between 200-400 µmol/m²/s of light intensity to help to achieve optimal plant growth.
-[2] To achieve this measure of success, the distance of the light from the plant will have to be fully adjustable as the plant grows upward toward the light.
+[2] To achieve this measure of success, the distance of the lights from the plants will have to be fully adjustable as the plants grow upward toward the lights.
 - **Light Control**

-	To make the lights controllable for the user, the HMI must give the user the ability to adjust how long the light is on per day.
+	To make the lights controllable for the user, the HMI must give the user the ability to adjust how long the lights are on per day.
 This must be between 2 and 6 hours, based on the current weather conditions or any other factors that may reduce UV light on the plants.

 ## **Buildable Schematic:**